Who We Are

 I also enjoy camping and going to different places around Dorset.
 I’m married to Gabriella who also sings in the band and plays the keyboard; we’ve been at BBC for several years although I attended here with my parents back in the late 80’s/early 90’s.
 I’m excited with the church’s growth in the last few years, and to see where God takes us in the future.

 Hi, I’m Debbie.
-I’m married to Nigel and have two grown up daughters and two grandchildren oh and not forgetting Lupin our loopy springer spaniel who is 7!
+I’m married to Nigel and have two grown up daughters and two grandchildren oh and not forgetting Leo our ragdoll pussy cat!

 I’m passionate about reaching the next generation for Christ and making a difference in the lives of children, young people and families.
 I currently serve in a variety of capacities, including BBC’s Designated Person for Safeguarding.